+- Submit all application materials, including a bank statement, to SRO;

+- Obtain local tax registration;

-- · Obtain a company registration certificate
+- · Obtain a company registration certificate;

-- Make the company seal
+- Make the company seal;

-- · Seal registration and notarisation
+- · Seal registration and notarization;

-- Bank account becoming operational
+- · Bank account becoming operational; and

-- Notify the local tax office of the jurisdiction that applies to the company
+- Notify the local tax office of the jurisdiction that applies to the company.

-Except for land, there are currently no restrictions on foreign residents or non-residents owning property (building, apartment) in Mongolia.
+Except for land, there are currently no restrictions on foreign residents or nonresidents owning property (building, apartment) in Mongolia.
 Certified copies of the buyers' passports have to be submitted to the Property Registration Office, along with the demand for a new certificate.